clj-kondo/clj-kondo/doc/config.md

     - token node `inc`
     - token node `a`

-Clj-kondo uses a different approach to metadata as the original rewrite-clj library.
+Clj-kondo uses a different approach to metadata than the original rewrite-clj library.
 Metadata nodes are stored in the `:meta` key on nodes correponding to the values carrying the metadata: